preetisawant/cloud-foundry/monitoring.md

    - _Worker Nodes Overview_
         - Shows the CPU and memory usage of the kubernetes infrastructure, along with its network traffic.

-#### Camelot Dashboards
+#### Application Deployment Validation Dashboards

-   - _Camelot - Runtimes_
+   - _AppDepVal - Runtimes_
-        - Provides a general status about Camelots Cloud Foundry application provisioning tests.
+        - Provides a general status about Cloud Foundry application provisioning tests.
 It allows to the get the duration and test result of `cf push <app>` commands related to the used buildpack and gives an overview about the command duration and the duration of the most important sub steps of the command.
-   - _Camelot - cf CLI - Commands and Rest Calls - Details_
+   - _AppDepVal - cf CLI - Commands and Rest Calls - Details_
-        - Shows the result, duration and details about events and rest calls of [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/cf-help.html) commands used by Camelot
+        - Shows the result, duration and details about events and rest calls of [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/cf-help.html) commands used by Application Deployment Validation
-   - _Camelot - Internal Metrics and Node Performance_
+   - _AppDepVal - Internal Metrics and Node Performance_
-        - Gives an overview about Camelots Container health including information about cpu/memory/disk usage, count of processes, threads, traces etc., mapper errors and thrown exception during the test execution.
+        - Gives an overview about AppDepVal's Container health including information about cpu/memory/disk usage, count of processes, threads, traces etc., mapper errors and thrown exception during the test execution.
 Mapper errors and thrown exception are only warnings and expected as both are dependent from the used [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/cf-help.html).